 Hey there, welcome to my NSCA CSCS exam prep guide.
 This is your ultimate destination if you’re prepping or thinking of taking the CSCS final exam.
 I’ll provide tips and pointers on how to keep yourself in the game and ace what will probably be one of the hardest exams you’ve tried.

-In this article, I’ll help you through some of the more difficult questions and tricky sections that typically trip people up in the exam.
+In this article, I’ll help you through some of the more difficult practice questions and tricky sections that typically trip people up in the exam.
 This will be a definitive guide, and if you manage to correctly follow my advice, you should end up on the right side of the 54% pass rate.

 If all this is a bit confusing and you’re still stuck in your head trying to figure out which certification is right for you, take this quiz.
 It will help give you a clear idea of what you should be aiming for.

 Don’t hesitate to drop me a comment if you have any questions not answered by this article.
 If you want more exam prep materials for the CSCS, I recommend checking out Trainer Academy.
-They boast a 99% pass rate for the CSCS.
+They boast a 99% pass rate for the CSCS certification.
 I also have a free CSCS study guide in practice test here on my website.

 The menu at the top of this page will answer any question related to personal training that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.